Multiple endocrine neoplasia 1 (MEN1)

 Insulinomas make too much insulin.
-This can cause low blood sugar, which is called hypoglycaemia.
+This can cause low blood sugar (hypoglycaemia).
 Low blood sugar may cause mild symptoms, such as feeling hungry, shaky or anxious.
 It can also cause more severe symptoms, such as fainting or seizures.
-Low blood sugar is most likely to happen during or after exercise, or if you have not eaten for a while.
+You are most likely to have low blood sugar during or after exercise, or if you have not eaten for a while.
 You may be encouraged to have regular snacks of carbohydrates.
 This will help keep your blood sugar at normal levels.

 You may be offered treatment with drugs to reduce insulin levels.
 Or you may have surgery to remove the affected area of the pancreas.

 Non-functioning tumours do not overproduce hormones.
 They are most likely to be found during regular screening scans.
 They may grow slowly and not need treatment straight away.